fanf2/kbd/keybird42/README.md

       - two clusters of 6 mirroring the nav and arrow clusters
       - vaguely PC AT reto feel, but more symmetry

+  * 77%
+      - bigger than 75%
+      - fewer keys than 80% (aka tenkeyless)
+      - more symmetrical

 The result is a board with 84 keys and some lovely symmetries, and better modifier + arrow key ergonomics than usual.